Nuvei/nuvei-plugin-woocommerce/README.md

 Merchant configuration:
   - enabled DMNs
+  - on SiteID level "DMN  timeout" setting is recommendet to be not less than 20 seconds, 30 seconds is better.

 Server configuration:
   - public access to the plugin notify URL.
 Check plugin settings, Help Tools tab.